MrLeritaite/mrleritaite.github.io/_posts/2025-01-08-Intro_into_Quantization.md

 In this introductory piece, we’ll cover:

-- What quantization is and why it matters.
+1. What quantization is and why it matters.

-- How floating-point and integer numbers are represented in memory.
+2. How numbers are stored in memory

-- The steps and types of quantization processes.
+3. The quantization process: float32 → int8

-- A practical example to tie everything together.
+4. A practical example to tie everything together.

 Let’s get started!